silencesys/lindat-tei/src/guidelines/text-structure.md

 ## Different readings
 Many digital editions are based on number of sources of the same text.
-Thus is often needed to differentiate between various readings and keep track of them.
-On next lines set of elements that can be used for that purpose will follow.
+Thus, it is often needed to differentiate between various readings and keep track of them.
+The set of elements that can be used for that purpose will follow:

 ### Apparatus entry
 ```xml